Mental Health Talent Pipeline Project

 The Mental Health Talent Pipeline provides full-tuition scholarships to bilingual and bicultural students in approved master’s level programs in counseling psychology.
 In particular, the Healthcare Foundation partners with the University of San Francisco, Santa Rosa campus.
 Together, we’re working to close the accessibility gap in bilingual and bicultural mental health services for Latinx residents of northern Sonoma County and, by supporting a new generation of aspiring mental health professionals, helping to clear a path for tomorrow’s community leaders.
-The Healthcare Foundation also supports paid traineeships in northern Sonoma County for third-year students as they prepare to become licenced professionals.
+The Healthcare Foundation also supports paid traineeships in northern Sonoma County for third-year students as they prepare to become licensed professionals.

 Stephanie Sosa entered the counseling psychology program at USF Santa Rosa in 2022 having worked as a case manager for youth, and with a passion for advocating on behalf of vulnerable young people living with mental health challenges.
 Her own family upbringing as well as her professional experience interacting and collaborating with the families of her clients alerted her to the widespread stigma and need for greater education around mental health issues in Latino communities.
 She looks forward to becoming a licensed therapist and addressing this need by serving monolingual or bilingual Latino and other multicultural clients across her community.